Colored noise driven unitarity violation causing dynamical quantum state reduction

 In this article, we proposed a general Markovian framework for describing dynamical quantum state reduction as a consequence of spontaneous unitarity violations.
 It was shown to yield a class of SUV models obeying normalized state evolution with vanishing quadratic variation, driven by a physical noise field with state-independent dynamics.
 We gave formal expressions for the modified Von-Neumann Liouville equations describing pure state evolution, which can be numerically evaluated for any particular implementation of the noise.

 Focusing on two specific noise processes, Ornstein-Uhlenbeck and Spherical Brownian Motion, we analysed the dynamics of a two-state superposition.
-In the fast-noise limit, we homogenized over the noise to obtain a Kolmogorov Backward equation that shows the equivalence of ensemble averaged predictions of the SUV dynamics with those of a white-noise driven process.
-For the latter, we explicitly formulated the master equation describing the time dependence of the ensemble-averaged density matrix.
-The master equation is shown to be of the GKSL (i.e. a linear quantum semigroup) type, guaranteeing adherence to Born's rule and the absence of superluminal communication, if the parameters in the model obey a fluctuation-dissipation relation.
+In the fast-noise limit, we homogenized over the noise to obtain a Kolmogorov Backward equation of the quantum state dynamics alone, which shows the equivalence of ensemble averaged predictions of the SUV dynamics with those of a white-noise driven process.
+Notice that the white noise limit does not require fundamentally white noise.
+It is obtained whenever the noise fluctuates on time-scales shorter than all other time-scales in the dynamics.
+For the white-noise limit, we explicitly formulated the master equation describing the time dependence of the ensemble-averaged density matrix corresponding to an ensemble of measurements.
+The master equation is shown to be of the GKSL (i.e. a linear quantum Markov semi-group) type, guaranteeing adherence to Born's rule and the absence of super-luminal communication, if the parameters obey a fluctuation-dissipation relation.